PAA-NCIC/hipANS/README.md

-# hipANS: AMDGPU-based lossless compression for numerical data
+# hipANS: Portable Lossless Compression of Numerical Data for GPU Architectures

-Developer: Jinwu Yang
+Developer: Jinwu Yang, Yida Gu, Dingwen Tao

-hipANS is a library implemented in the HIP programming language for fast specialized lossless compression of data on AMD GPUs, meant for ML/HPC applications.
-It also contains the first publicly available GPU-based generalized [asymmetric numeral system (ANS)](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) compressor and decompressor on AMD GPUs.
+hipANS is a GPU library implemented in the HIP programming language for fast, specialized lossless data compression, designed for ML and HPC applications.
+It also includes the **first** publicly available generalized [asymmetric numeral system (ANS)](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) compressor and decompressor, compatible with various GPU architectures, including AMD GPUs.
 It is a GPU analogue to Yann Collet's [FSE (Finite State Entropy)](https://github.com/Cyan4973/FiniteStateEntropy) ANS library.
+It has been primarily ported and optimized from Facebook's [dietGPU](https://github.com/facebookresearch/dietgpu) library.

 It currently consists of two parts: